Skip to main content

 func (s *myState) DidChangeDependencies() {

-// React to theme changes
+// React to inherited widget changes (e.g. theme, locale)

 }